 Defended Provider of Domain Name Registration

 Successfully defended one of the nation's largest providers of domain name registration services in a suit alleging violations of the Anti-Cybersquatting Consumer Protection Act and the Lanham Act, with federal district court granting summary judgment.

 Successfully defended broker in internal revenue service investigation.
 After extensive investigation, no criminal charges were brought and a civil settlement was reached.

 No Charges Filed in Federal Investigation

-Successfully defended real estate developer in a federal criminal investigation alleging violations of the federal banking laws.
-After investigation, no charges were filed.
+Successfully defended a real estate developer in a federal criminal investigation alleging violations of federal banking laws.
+After the investigation, no charges were filed.